 I've begun to rise to the challenge of creating free-standing artworks that continue to explore the juxtaposition of smooth, engineered surfaces with rough natural textures

-Corrugated iron has become a design influence on many of these forms.
-Using the same 3D-printed rib that I use for throwing, but here it’s dragged over the clay.
+Corrugated iron has become a regular influence on many of these forms.
+Using the same rib that I use for throwing, but here it’s dragged over the clay.
 Rubbed oxides and bronze glaze.

 Split and torn slabbed vessel.
 Rubbed oxides with matt black glazed interior.